silentbicycle/tamale/README.md

 values assigned to the same variable do not match, it will fail.
 For example, { V"A", V"B", V"C", V"B" } would match both {1, 2, 3, 2} and
 {"x", "y", "z", "y"}.
 Variables whose names begin with _ are ignored.

+At the moment, the library uses *linear search* - While not terribly efficient for large / complex / highly redundant tables, it works well for prototyping.
+Sooner or later, I'll get around to making it compile to CPS-based decision trees.

 For further usage examples, see the test suite.
 Also, as this is a technique imported from other, more declarative, languages, its real